GuchiAtWork/Simple-Game/README.txt

 What is this?

-This is a 2D game where its sole objective is to mine all the "Unobtanium" minerals scattered within the world.
+This is a 2D game made in Java where its sole objective is to mine all the "Unobtanium" minerals scattered within the world.
 The only units capable of mining resources are the "engineers" and the materials they accumulate can be used to make different units.